eNMS-automation/eNMS/docs/automation/workflows.rst

 If a service is executed successfully, the workflow continues down the ``success`` path to the next service, otherwise it goes down the ``failure`` path.
 Workflows are managed from the :guilabel:`Workflow Builder`.
+When a workflow is running, the results are automatically updated in real-time in the workflow builder.

 Workflow Builder
 ----------------